StrikingLoo/strikingloo.github.io/wiki-articles/writing/dungeons.md

 A trap that immobilises characters via adhesive or magic, for example, and sounds an alarm to alert monsters, creates a more interesting scenario than knocking off hit points.
 Monsters should work in tandem with traps; it’s their home turf advantage.

+---

+## Dungeon Crawl Builder

+### Dungeon History
+- Who built this dungeon and for what purpose?
+- How did it come to ruin?
+- What faction/s occupies/y the dungeon now, and why?
+- Why are players visiting it now?

+### Dungeon Look
+- What is unique about the entrance?
+- How is the dungeon history evident in different layered themes?

+### Dungeon Challenges
+- Combat, boss-fight, maze, riddles and puzzles, social, trap, travel, sneak.
+Choose 2 or 3.